8/1/2024

 Whit Mayo

-and maybe just my follow-up, I'm still just staring at this 10,000 new members that you picked up in the quarter, and it certainly jumps off the page.
+Okay.
+And maybe just my follow-up, I'm still just staring at this.
+10,000 new members that you picked up in the quarter, and it certainly jumps off the page.
 Just maybe unpack that a little bit.
-I presume the preponderance of that is California, but maybe DSNEP, just Agence, just any other color commentary to help us sort of visualize kind of how you picked up that much growth.
+I presume the preponderance of that is California, but maybe DSNP, just agents, just any other color commentary to help us sort of visualize kind of how you picked up that much growth.

 speaker

-Yeah, yeah, absolutely.
-So I think from a market positioning standpoint, I think there's sort of a few things happening.
-So first is, our products continue to be market leading, which is a function of the benefits we were able to afford based on the care model and our overall virtual cycle we often talk about.
+Yeah, absolutely.
+So, I think from a market positioning standpoint, I think there's sort of a few things happening.
+So first is, you know, our products continue to be market leading, which is a function of the benefits we were able to afford based on the care model and our overall virtuous cycle we often talk about.
 And so I think that leading product position has combined with this kind of growing reputation amongst seniors for quality and from brokers as well.
-And that's really, I think underscored by the fact that we've maintained our star rating at four stars or greater now for the last, I think it's six or seven years in California for that HMO contract.
+And that's really, I think, underscored by the fact that we've maintained our star rating at four stars or greater now for the last I think it's six or seven years in California for that HMO contract.
 And as we continue to grow market share, I think just that word of mouth grassroots movement is continuing to gain traction.
 From an actual product standpoint, you're right.
 A good portion of the membership we continue to grow with in the second quarter was through the dually eligible population.
 That tends to be a sweet spot for us, both for our care programs, and we tend to do well financially on those members.
-I think overall, our dually still stand at about 30% of our total book of business.
-Beyond that though, we offer products that are designed for a variety of acuities, ethnicities, and income levels.
+I think overall our duals still stand at about 30% of our total book of business.
+Beyond that, though, we offer products that are designed for a variety of acuities, ethnicities, and income levels.
 So I think we're continuing to see pretty good traction amongst different product types as well.
-Thanks guys.
+Thanks, guys.

 speaker